 2018 Feast on This!
 Film Festival

-MFCC and the Monadnock Food Coop presented the 2017 "Feast on This!
+MFCC and the Monadnock Food Coop presents the 2018 "Feast on This!
 Film Festival" featuring movies that highlight a diversity of issues and viewpoints related to food and agriculture.
 Films chosen spark conversation among the community about what we value about the farms in our region, and action around building stronger, local, regional, and national sustainable food systems.